Why horses and why bay?

 A friend of mine found Pinterest and called me said "we need to make soap".
 I replied "Soap?
 Okay?".
 We made soap and it was fun.
 Then we went out for margaritas and tacos and that was even more fun.

 Same friend was diagnosed with breast cancer.
 She was talking about how sensitive she had become to scents and chemicals, even to the gentlest commercial soaps.
 "Wait, soap?
 I can make you soap!".

 So I made soap.
-And then I remade soap, because I messed it up the first time.
+And then I remade soap, because I messed it up.
 Soap has a learning curve that, somehow, we aced the first time out.
 For mysterious (OCD, perfectionist) reasons the soap fail hooked me on the process.
 I made more soap, and my friend happily became my number one product tester.

 I continued to try to perfect my technique, and managed to come up with some halfway decent looking bars and some fabulous recipes.
 I'll never be a Grand Prix soap artisan, but Baby Greens--I'm looking at you.

 Eventually, I had quite a stockpile of nice (and not so nice) soaps, that I started giving away.
 Which inevitably leads to the "you should start a business and sell this!", which then reminds me of my failed cake decorating businesses--uggh don't ask.
 Stressed "you have deadlines" Amy, is Angry "don't let me near sharp objects" Amy.
 Even if cake is involved.

 Then the idea of combining my horse background with my new found soap making skills popped into my head.
 Suddenly, it didn't seem like such a bad idea.
 My goal is to stay small, local, underwhelmed and always have time to hack out the mare.

 Stay clean and enjoy the ride, my friends.